Get MAC addresses of remote hosts and local interfaces

 python -m getmac instead of

-getmac --help getmac --version # No arguments will return MAC of the default interface. getmac python -m getmac # Interface names, IPv4/IPv6 addresses, or Hostnames can be specified getmac --interface ens33 getmac --ip 192.168.0.1 getmac --ip6 ::1 getmac --hostname home.router # Running as a Python module with shorthands for the arguments python -m getmac -i 'Ethernet 4' python -m getmac -4 192.168.0.1 python -m getmac -6 ::1 python -m getmac -n home.router # Getting the MAC address of a remote host requires the ARP table to be populated. # By default, getmac will populate the table by sending a small UDP packet to a high port of the host (by default, 55555). # This can be disabled with --no-network-request, as shown here: getmac --no-network-request -4 192.168.0.1 python -m getmac --no-network-request -n home.router # Enable output messages getmac --verbose # Debug levels can be specified with '-d' getmac -v --debug python -m getmac -v -d -i enp11s4 python -m getmac -v -dd -n home.router
+getmac --help getmac --version # Invoking with no arguments will return MAC of the default interface getmac # Usage as a module python3 -m getmac # Interface names, IPv4/IPv6 addresses, or Hostnames can be specified getmac --interface ens33 getmac --ip 192.168.0.1 getmac --ip6 ::1 getmac --hostname home.router # Running as a Python module with shorthands for the arguments python -m getmac -i 'Ethernet 4' python -m getmac -4 192.168.0.1 python -m getmac -6 ::1 python -m getmac -n home.router # Getting the MAC address of a remote host requires the ARP table to be populated. # By default, getmac will populate the table by sending a UDP packet to a high port on the host (defaults to 55555). # This can be disabled with --no-network-request, as shown here: getmac --no-network-request -4 192.168.0.1 python -m getmac --no-network-request -n home.router # Enable output messages getmac --verbose # Debug levels can be specified with '-d' getmac -v --debug python -m getmac -v -d -i enp11s4 python -m getmac -v -dd -n home.router

 interface: Name of a network interface on the system